cortex-lab/phy/docs/quickstart.md

 Similarity View.
 The other views should now compare the two clusters using different colors.

-Press `H` or choose **Help > Show shortcuts and commands** to print the effective keyboard shortcuts and command aliases.
+Press `H` or choose **Help > Show shortcuts and commands** to open a searchable reference of the effective keyboard shortcuts and command aliases.
 Menus also show their shortcuts, and hovering over an action shows its command name in the status bar.

 ## 3. Inspect one cluster